 (a) no interested person makes his or her interest known to the holder by the date set under clause 34.2(6)(d);

 (b) no agreement with an interested person is reached within the period for reaching agreement; or

 (c) an agreement is reached within the period for reaching agreement, but the transfer is not completed in accordance with the agreement.

 34.3(2) After the requirement to make the offer arises, the licence holder shall send it simultaneously

 (b) to the senior administrative officer of the local government of each municipality through whose territory the railway line passes; and

-(c) to the Minister of Northern Affairs, if the railway line passes through a part of Northern Manitoba, as defined in The Northern Affairs Act, that is not part of a reserve.
+(c) to the Minister of Aboriginal and Northern Affairs, if the railway line passes through a part of Northern Manitoba, as defined in The Northern Affairs Act, that is not part of a reserve.

 34.3(3) The Government of Manitoba may accept the offer in writing within 30 days after it is first received by either of the ministers mentioned in subsection (2).